jaspector

 Building permits required for all construction in unincorporated Skagit County

-Typical processing time is Contact PDS for project-specific timeline; varies by permit type and complexity.
+Building permit processing times in unincorporated Skagit County, WA typically run Contact PDS for project-specific timeline; varies by permit type and complexity.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Skagit County, WA.
 The following work is generally exempt: One-story detached buildings 200 sq ft or less (not used for sleeping, meets setback requirements, not in Special Hazard Flood Area or floodway, not in critical areas/buffers, no plumbing or heating unless mechanical permit obtained); Retaining walls under 4 feet in height; Sidewalks and driveways; Water tanks under 5,000 gallons; Finish work (painting, cabinets, flooring); Playground equipment; Uncovered decks under 30 inches above grade; Wall-mounted signs projecting less than 6 inches; Monument signs under 7 feet; Projects under $2,500 valuation; Membrane structures (with restrictions); Work in public way (grading, utilities, etc.).
 Note: Exemptions have specific conditions and restrictions.
 Confirm eligibility with PDS before proceeding.
 Exempt from building permit does not mean exempt from zoning and other code requirements.
+When in doubt, confirm with the local building department before starting work.